-- · Relatively unpolluted water of roughly neutral pH. - Some ponds deep enough to retain water throughout February to August at least one year in every three. - In a wider context, great crested newts require good connectivity of landscape features (ponds, hedges etc) as they often live as metapopulations in a number of ponds.
+- Relatively unpolluted water of roughly neutral pH. - Some ponds deep enough to retain water throughout February to August at least one year in every three. - In a wider context, great crested newts require good connectivity of landscape features (ponds, hedges etc) as they often live as metapopulations in a number of ponds.

-One potential effect of the Local Plan 2029 Part 1 upon the SAC has been identified - water quality.
 Recreational pressure has been discounted as an impact pathway for two reasons: firstly, the site is relatively isolated being over 3km from the nearest sizeable settlements (Didcot and Wallingford) and secondly great crested newts have a low susceptibility to recreational activity (other than fishing which cannot be considered a probable corollary of new housing in Vale of White Horse) as they do not have highly specific habitat requirements.
 Water resource impacts have been discounted because there is not abstraction for the Public Water Supply in Vale of White Horse from the Little Wittenham pools.
 Air quality has been discounted because no significant roads lie within 200m of the SAC.